 He is a founding member of the Polish Society for Experimental Plant Biology.
 He was the president of its Main Board between 2003 and 2005, then – board member (2005-2009, 2011-2015), chairman of the Main Audit Committee (2009-2011), and for the 2019-2021 term he has been active as the Vice-President of the Main Board.

 Nina Czegledy is an independent curator, scientist, media artist, researcher, and educator based in Toronto.
-She is Board Member of Leonardo/ISAST, chair of Leonardo Education & Art Forum in 2009 and co-chair of Leonardo LASER Toronto/Montreal, as well as Post Pandemic Provocateurs (PPP).
+She is Board Member of Leonardo/ISAST, co-chair of Leonardo Education & Art Forum in 2009 and co-chair of the LASER events in Montreal and in Toronto, and a founding member of the independent Pandemic Provocateurs (PPP).
 She contributes regularly to the Journal of Virtual Creativity as well as to Leonardo Journal, published by MIT Press.

 Her recent publication Eco Art: Art is life and life is embedded in nature is available in ‘Ubiquity, The Journal of Pervasive Media’ (2020).

 Nina is Adjunct Professor at OCAD University in Toronto; Senior Fellow at KMDI of the University of Toronto; Research Collaborator of Hexagram International, Montreal.
 She curates and collaborates on art & science & technology projects around the globe.